Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Proofs

 \end{proposition} In our theoretical analysis, we assume that the $\varepsilon$-net~$Q$ is a random variable that depends on~$U_{1:n}$, where if we condition on~$U_{1:n}$, then~$Q$ becomes deterministic.
 Note that as stated previously, we treat~$U_{1:n}$ as a sequence (so ordering matters) whereas~$Q$ is treated as a set.
 Thus, an algorithm that constructs~$Q$ from~$U_{1:n}$ need not produce the exact same~$Q$ if the ordering of~$U_{1:n}$ is shuffled.
 If a randomized algorithm is used to construct~$Q$, we assume that it has a random seed that can be fixed, making the algorithm behave deterministically given~$U_{1:n}$.

-A key lemma used in proving Proposition \ref{prop:deep-kernel-netting-survival} is a lower bound on the number of neighbors of a test embedding~$u$. \begin{lemma} \emph{(Number of training points contributing to prediction -- lower bound)} Let $\beta\in(0,1)$.
-Suppose that we train a survival kernet with threshold distance $\tau>0$ and compression parameter $\varepsilon=\beta\tau$, i.e., training embeddings $U_{1:n}$ are used to construct a $\beta\tau$-net $Q$.
-For a fixed choice of embedding $u\in\mathcal{U}$, let $U_{1:n}(u;\beta,\tau)$ denote the multiset of training data that land within the closed ball $B(u,(1-\beta)\tau)$.
+A key lemma used in proving Proposition \ref{prop:deep-kernel-netting-survival} is a lower bound on the number of neighbors of a test embedding vector~$u$. \begin{lemma} \emph{(Number of training points contributing to prediction -- lower bound)} Let $\beta\in(0,1)$.
+Suppose that we train a survival kernet with threshold distance $\tau>0$ and compression parameter $\varepsilon=\beta\tau$, i.e., training embedding vectors $U_{1:n}$ are used to construct a $\beta\tau$-net $Q$.
+For a fixed choice of embedding vector $u\in\mathcal{U}$, let $U_{1:n}(u;\beta,\tau)$ denote the multiset of training data that land within the closed ball $B(u,(1-\beta)\tau)$.
 We have the inclusion relationship

 In particular, taking the cardinality of both sides, we have the inequality

 \end{lemma} \begin{proof} Let $u'\in U_{1:n}(u;\beta,\tau)$.
 Since $U_{1:n}(u;\beta,\tau)=U_{1:n}\cap B(u,(1-\beta)\tau)$, we have $\|u'-u\|_2\le(1-\beta)\tau$.
 Next, let $q\in Q$ be the exemplar point that $u'$ is assigned to by step~4 of the survival kernet training procedure.
 By how step~4 works, we have $\|u'-q\|_2\le\beta\tau$.
 We can then bound the distance between $q$ and $u$ using the triangle inequality: